bestie/terrestrial/README.md

 ## What it is

-It's a data mapper that allows you to map rows from a database into a graph of plain ruby objects with arbitrary depth.
-The graph can then be manipulated and persisted back into the database.
+SequelMapper is a data mapper that pulls rows out of your database and maps them into a graph of plain Ruby objects.
+The graph can then be modifed and persisted back into the database as a whole.

-The main feature is that it fully supports all the kinds of data associations that you are used to with ActiveRecord.
+The main feature is that it fully supports all the kinds of data associations that you are used to with ActiveRecord but for your POROs.

 It is built on top of Jeremy Evans' Sequel library.